What is applied ethics?

 Question: "What is applied ethics?"

-Applied ethics is the most practical of the three divisions of the philosophy of ethics.
+Answer: Applied ethics is the most practical of the three divisions of the philosophy of ethics.
 The most esoteric is metaethics, which is the study of the terms and basis of ethics.
 The next is normative ethics, which is the attempt to develop a comprehensive framework against which actions can be judged.
 Applied ethics is the actual application of ethical theory for the purpose of choosing an ethical action in a given issue.

 Applied ethics is usually divided into various fields.
 Business ethics discusses ethical behavior in the corporate world, while professional ethics refers directly to a professional in his field.
 Biomedical and environmental ethics delve into health, welfare, and the responsibilities we have towards other people and our environment.
 Organizational ethics defines what a group values in relation to its stated goal.
 International ethics tries to determine if a nation's primary responsibility is to itself as a sovereign entity or to the world community at large.
 Sexual ethics speaks to issues such as homosexuality and polygamy, while cyberethics tries to get a handle on issues in the Information Age.